 This is why when training at our Dojo we only allow for a plain white Dogi, with no colours, patches, badges, stripes or embroidery other than the JKA logo on the left chest area.

-Cleanliness and maintenance of Dogi (Uniform)
+Cleanliness And Maintenance Of Dogi (Uniform)

 Hands and feet must be clean and nails trimmed neatly.
 It is also considered bad manners to train in an unclean uniform or Dogi.
 It is a simple matter of being aware that if your Dogi smells then there is a good chance that this will increase the discomfort of other students who are forced to train near you.
 Remember to air your Dogi after training.

-- Through the course of your training it is common for a Dogi to become torn and/or discoloured; it is considered important that a Dogi is maintained correctly like any other uniform.
+Throughout the course of your training it is common for a Dogi to become torn and/or discoloured; it is considered important that a Dogi is maintained correctly like any other uniform.

-- All Dogi should be white with only one badge worn which is the association badge and positioned at the left side of the chest.
+All Dogi should be white with only one badge worn which is the association badge and positioned at the left side of the chest.
 Ladies are permitted to wear a white t-shirt under their Dogi but men are not.

 Be mindful of your belt and treat it austerely.
 Remember a belt is part of your uniform.
 One’s belt should never be draped around the neck or cast unthinkingly aside.
 It is either tied correctly around your waist or placed neatly in your training bag.

 Karate is seen as a means of spiritual improvement and it can therefore stand to reason that items of jewellery and even cosmetics are seen as a distraction from the spiritual goal of Karate.
 Wearing jewellery can also be seen as discriminatory, by leading to sense of segregation between rich and poor and it is for a similar reason why uniforms are worn at some schools and companies.
 Jewellery can also cause an injury to the wearer or other students so it must be removed or taped securely if removal is not an option.